matinas/myhomevr/README.md

 The vast of the actual assets were taken from the [Simple Home Stuff](https://www.assetstore.unity3d.com/en/#!/content/69129) free asset as well as a few additional free doors pulled from Turbosquid.
 Beyond those, there are a few objects I've done myself using simple Unity primitives (mainly cubes and cylinders) such as the rounded table at the left of the room, the moving ceiling fan hanging from the center of the living room, and all the general house layout (walls, floor, etc).

 The included virtual character used is the one from the [MORHP3D Male](https://assetstore.unity.com/packages/3d/characters/humanoids/mcs-male-45805) package pulled directly from the Unity Assets Store.
-The different animations where taken from the following packages from the Unity Asset Store: The [Raw Mocap for Mecanim](https://assetstore.unity.com/packages/3d/animations/raw-mocap-data-for-mecanim-5330), the [3D-BROTHERS Action Pack](https://assetstore.unity.com/packages/3d/animations/action-pack-25794) and the [Animations for RPG Human](https://assetstore.unity.com/packages/3d/animations/free-preview-of-animations-for-rpg-human-85292) package.
+The different animations were taken from the following packages from the Unity Asset Store: The [Raw Mocap for Mecanim](https://assetstore.unity.com/packages/3d/animations/raw-mocap-data-for-mecanim-5330), the [3D-BROTHERS Action Pack](https://assetstore.unity.com/packages/3d/animations/action-pack-25794) and the [Animations for RPG Human](https://assetstore.unity.com/packages/3d/animations/free-preview-of-animations-for-rpg-human-85292) package.

    <img src="https://user-images.githubusercontent.com/5633645/35434575-6ba491d4-0266-11e8-8a86-1daa752a1b7a.png" alt="home_1" style="max-width:100%" width="1048" heigth="664">
    <img src="https://user-images.githubusercontent.com/5633645/35844812-26e62b58-0aee-11e8-8d10-4e04edef5f55.png" alt="home_1" style="max-width:100%" width="1048" heigth="664">